kwaschny/unwanted-twitch/tests/acceptance-tests.md

 ﻿# Acceptance Tests

+## Note about testing in Firefox
+If you load the add-on via `about:debugging`, make sure to close the tab or move it to a separate window.
+Otherwise it will conflict with tab queries in the background script and cause unexpected behavior.

 ## Test Case: Blacklisting categories works
 1. Open [twitch.tv/directory](https://www.twitch.tv/directory).
 - [ ] A label named "X" is on the top right corner of each cover.